Parallel Painting

 This is the difference between a finish that sits on the surface and one that becomes part of it.
 Cross-linking creates a bond at the molecular level.
 The result is a coating with exceptional hardness, chemical resistance, and longevity — qualities that matter enormously on kitchen cabinets, which endure more daily abuse than almost any other surface in your home.

 Not all 2K polyurethanes are created equal.
-At Parallel Painting, we exclusively use Renner brand coatings, manufactured in Italy by one of Europe's leading wood finish companies.
-Renner has been formulating industrial coatings since 1972 and supplies some of the most prestigious furniture manufacturers in Italy, Germany, and across Europe.
+At Parallel Painting, we exclusively use Italian-manufactured 2K coatings sourced from one of Europe's leading wood finish companies.
+These coatings have been formulating industrial finishes for decades and supply some of the most prestigious furniture manufacturers in Italy, Germany, and across Europe.

-Renner's 2K polyurethane line is specifically engineered for wood surfaces.
+This Italian 2K polyurethane line is specifically engineered for wood surfaces.
 The formulations are designed for exceptional adhesion to properly prepared wood and MDF, with self-leveling properties that produce glass-smooth finishes under professional spray equipment.
-Their clear coats are among the most yellowing-resistant products on the market — critical for white and light-colored cabinets that need to stay true to color for years.
+The clear coats are among the most yellowing-resistant products on the market — critical for white and light-colored cabinets that need to stay true to color for years.

 This is not the kind of product you find at a paint store.
 It is an industrial coating sold through specialty distributors, formulated for professional spray application in controlled environments.
 You will not find it at Home Depot, Sherwin-Williams, or Benjamin Moore.
 Most residential painters have never even heard of it.